Denver: Mass transportation

 Mass transportation throughout the Denver metropolitan area is managed and coordinated by the Regional Transportation District (RTD).
-RTD operates more than 1,000 buses serving over 10,000 bus stops in 38 municipal jurisdictions in eight counties around the Denver and Boulder metropolitan areas.
+RTD operates more than 100 bus routes serving over 9,700 bus stops in 38 municipal jurisdictions in eight counties around the Denver and Boulder metropolitan areas.
 Additionally, RTD operates ten rail lines, the A, B, D, E, G, H, L, N, R, and W, with a total of 113 mi of track, serving 77 stations, 35 of which are located within the City of Denver proper.
 The D, E, H, L, R, and W Lines are light rail while the A, B, G, and N Lines are commuter rail.

 FasTracks is a commuter rail, light rail, and bus expansion project approved by voters in 2004, which will serve neighboring suburbs and communities.
-The W Line, or West line, opened in April 2013 serving Golden/Federal Center.
+The W Line opened in April 2013 serving Golden/Federal Center.
 The commuter rail A Line from Denver Union Station to Denver International Airport opened in April 2016 with ridership exceeding RTD's early expectations.
 The light rail R Line through Aurora opened in February 2017.
-The G Line to the suburb of Arvada (originally planned to open in the Fall of 2016) opened on April 26, 2019.
-The N Line to Commerce City and Thornton opened on September 21, 2020.
+It was followed by two more commuter rail lines: the G Line to the suburb of Arvada on April 26, 2019; and the N Line to Commerce City and Thornton on September 21, 2020.

 An express bus service, known as the Flatiron Flyer, serves to connect Boulder and Denver.
-The service, billed as bus rapid transit, has been accused of bus rapid transit creep for failing to meet the majority of BRT requirements, including level boarding and all-door entry.
+The service, billed as bus rapid transit, has been accused of project creep for failing to meet the majority of BRT requirements, including level boarding and all-door entry.
 A commuter rail connection to Boulder and its suburb of Longmont, also part of the FasTracks ballot initiative and an extension of the B Line, is planned to be finished by RTD, but no construction funds have yet been identified prior to 2040.
-RTD is currently considering an interim commuter service which would run rush-hour trains from Longmont to Denver.

-The Colorado Department of Transportation runs Bustang, a bus system that offers weekday and weekend service connecting Denver with many locations across the state, including Grand Junction, Colorado Springs, Fort Collins, and Gunnison.
+A new bus rapid transit system, LYNX, is scheduled to begin operation in 2028 on Colfax Avenue.
+It will feature bus lanes, dedicated stations, and service at a daytime frequency of every four minutes on weekdays and seven minutes on weekends.